THERE IS NO CURE FOR NEUROFIBROMATOSIS.

 Every donation to Cupid’s helps us get closer to our goal of finding a cure for neurofibromatosis.
 Put your impact on autopilot and set up a recurring donation today.

-Cupid’s Charity is a 501(c)(3) organization with Federal ID Number 45-3672776.
+Cupid’s Undie Run is an official event of The Children’s Tumor Foundation, which is a 501(c)(3) organization with Federal ID Number 13-2298956.
 All donations received are fully deductible to the extent allowable by U.S. law.